Family Food on the Table

 (That's sometimes key for me during the crazy holiday food season!)

-• The recipe calls for regular chocolate chips, but I think these cookies would be great with white chocolate chips as well.
+• Chocolate chips: The recipe calls for regular chocolate chips, but I think these cookies would be great with white chocolate chips as well.

 • Be sure to use parchment paper or a silpat on your baking sheets.
 The cookies will release right off!

-• These cookies will keep for up to a week.
-Store in a plastic bag or airtight container on the counter or in the pantry.
+Also, in terms of storage, these cookies will keep for up to a week.
+Keep the cooled cookies in a plastic bag or airtight container on the counter or in the pantry.

 I hope you try these cranberry chocolate chip cookies for a new fun, fall treat.
 And psst, don't share.